mcneel/developer.rhino3d.com/content/en/guides/cpp/what-is-the-cpp-sdk/index.md

 The Rhino C/C++ Software Development Kit (SDK) is an set of developer resources for customizing and extending Rhino for Windows.
 The SDK provides tools that provide direct access to its database structures, geometry, graphics system, file I/O, command definitions, and much more.

-The Rhino C/C++SDK consists primarily of C++ headers and libraries that can be used to build Rhino extensions called *Plug-ins*.
+The Rhino C/C++ SDK consists primarily of C++ headers and libraries that can be used to build Rhino extensions called *Plug-ins*.
 Plug-ins are Windows DLLs that can be loaded into the Rhino process and interact directly with the Rhino application.
 Rhino plug-in modules use the file extension *.rhp* instead of the more common *.dll*.

+The Rhino C/C++ SDK is for Rhino for Windows only.
+There currently is no Rhino C/C++ SDK for Rhino for Mac.

 ## Types of Plugins